m-col/gitja/DOCUMENTATION.md

 gitserve is configured using a [dhall](https://dhall-lang.org) config file.
-The [example config](https://github.com/m-col/gitserve/blob/master/config.dhall) is a good place to start.
+The [example config](https://github.com/m-col/gitserve/blob/master/config.dhall) is a good place to start, or alternatively create one in the current folder by running `gitserve -t`.

 It requires the following settings: